lelinhle2002/mynote/learningenglish.md

 - when you can listen clearly, you can do the excercises in files
 - write down the sentences after listening.
 -------------------------------------------------------
-- we will have to do the test of the grammar, the vocabulary at the weekend.
+- we have to do the test of the grammar, the vocabulary at the weekend.